-- Assignment due dates are subject to change at instructor discretion. - Any assignment containing any AI generated work will receive a zero.
+- If a student receives their rough draft and does not correct any of the suggestions from the instructor for the final draft, they will receive an even lower grade than the rough draft. - o Assignment due dates are subject to change at instructor discretion. - Any assignment containing any AI generated work will receive a zero.
 I do not recommend using AI for grammar correction, as it is sometimes flagged as AI generated content by the checkers I use (Here is a list of them: ZeroGPT, QuillBot, Scribb, GPTZero, CopyLeaks, and Undetectable).
 However, I understand that sometimes students may need it to identify a comma place or misplaced modifier.
 Simply be wary.
 Using AI to generate ideas or compose sentences is not allowed for any reason. - Plagiarized assignments will receive a zero.
 AI, at least within English courses and essays, is plagiarism. - o Students who collude on assignments will receive zeroes. - o I do not mark every little error on a students' essay.
-I mark the most frequent errors I notice a student is committing, leave feedback for correction, and it is then up to the student to go through their own essay and find errors on their own.

-o If a student is allowed to turn something in late, they must inform me that they have turned it in, and even then they may not receive adequate feedback for the assignment.
+I mark the most frequent errors I notice a student is committing, leave feedback for correction, and it is then up to the student to go through their own essay and find errors on their own. - o Gradebook will be updated weekly, but essays may take up to 2 weeks to grade. - If a student is allowed to turn something in late, they must inform me that they have turned it in, and even then they may not receive adequate feedback for the assignment.